samlobel/GO_ENGINE/paper_outlines.md

 + The function "train_from_on_policy_board_results" in the file "./NNET/FIVE/convnet_better_policy_value.py" trains the value function from these results.

 ### Screenshots of Games:
-Here's evidence of the most recently-trained bot beating both me and a previous version of itself (playing as either color) on my GUI.
+Here's evidence of the most recently-trained bot beating both me and a previous version of itself on my GUI.

 ##### NEWEST BOT BEATING ME
 Board 1: ![B1](./Writeup/pictures_of_go_board/ME_VS_AI/B_1.png) Board 2: ![B1](./Writeup/pictures_of_go_board/ME_VS_AI/B_2.png)